Apply to become a Science Policy Fellow

 - The application period is open from March 1 through June 1 annually.
 When the application period is open, a link will be visible on this page.

-- All applicants must be current ESA members in good standing and be a member of at least one Section.
+- All applicants must be current ESA members in good standing and be a member of at least one Section of the Society.

-- Candidate statement (500 words max) that addresses: Describe why you would like to participate in the ESA Science Policy Fellows program.
+- Candidate statement (500 words max): Describe why you would like to participate in the ESA Science Policy Fellows program.
 How do you think the ESA Science Policy Fellows program will benefit you and your career?

 - Issue statement (500 words max).
-Your issue statement should address: Describe one policy issue and why it is important for the future of entomology.
+Describe one policy issue and why it is important for the future of entomology.

-- Two reference letters, including one from a supervisor.
+- One or two reference letters, including one from a supervisor.
 These may be submitted anonymously by sending to email@example.com (all anonymous reference letters need to be sent after the application has already been submitted and received no later than COB June 2.).

 - If you are selected as a finalist, you will also need to provide a letter from your institution authorizing participation in the program (if selected).